Meaningful Learning: Enhancing Abstract Reasoning in Large Language Models via Generic Fact Guidance: Abstract reasoning study

 (1)~The performance of ``Known'' category has superiority over ``Unknown'' category across all LLMs.
 This demonstrates knowing the generic facts is helpful for abstract reasoning, which provides a potential avenue for abstract reasoning enhancement through generic fact retrieval.

-(2)~Nonetheless, most of the results in ``Unknown'' category still have undeniable performance, suggesting that LLMs may engage in reasoning based on suspicious correlations or rely on memory recall.
-We can reasonably speculate that LLMs may consciously conduct memorization when answering reasoning-related questions.
+(2)~Nonetheless, most of the results in the ``Unknown'' category still have undeniable performance, suggesting that LLMs may engage in reasoning based on suspicious correlations or rely on memorization.

-In a conclusion, we can enhance the abstract reasoning abilities of LLMs in two ways: (1)~\textbf{\textit{Knowledge}}, injecting generic facts into the parametric memory of LLMs or offering LLMs the generic fact through prompts; (2)~\textbf{\textit{Reasoning}}, teaching LLMs how to utilize the generic facts to provide more precise responses to questions.
+In conclusion, we can enhance the abstract reasoning abilities of LLMs in two ways: (1)~\textbf{\textit{Knowledge}}, injecting generic facts through additional training or prompting; (2)~\textbf{\textit{Reasoning}}, teaching LLMs how to utilize the generic facts to provide more precise responses to questions.

-\section{AbsR: Abstract Reasoning Dataset}
+\section{AbsR: abstract reasoning dataset}

-To enhance the abstract reasoning abilities of LLMs through \textbf{\textit{Knowledge}} and \textbf{\textit{Reasoning}} ways, we need a dataset that can not only provide generic facts, but also teach LLMs how to exploit the generic fact to derive the correct answer in different scenarios~(meaningful learning).
+To enhance the abstract reasoning abilities of LLMs through \textbf{\textit{Knowledge}} and \textbf{\textit{Reasoning}} ways, we need a dataset that can not only provide generic facts but also teach LLMs how to exploit the generic fact to derive the correct answer in different scenarios~(meaningful learning).
 Since there is no suitable dataset to assist us in achieving the goals, we create an \textbf{Abs}tract \textbf{R}easoning dataset~(AbsR).

-\subsection{Generic Fact Collection}
+\subsection{Generic fact collection}

-To obtain such a dataset described above, we need to collect the generic fact first.
-We choose GenericsKB~\cite{bhakthavatsalam2020genericskb} as the foundation of AbsR to supply generic facts.
+To obtain the generic facts, We chose GenericsKB~\cite{bhakthavatsalam2020genericskb} as the foundational generic fact base for AbsR.
 GenericsKB is a large-scale knowledge base with over 3.4 million sentences~(e.g. Dogs bark) expressing general truths, each of which also includes the corresponding concept~(e.g. Dog) and the confidence score~(between 0 and 1).
-Finally, we sample a collection of 4,613 generic facts from GenericsKB~(details can refer to Appendix~\ref{details:fact_filtering}).
+Hence, we filter and then sample a collection of 4,613 high-quality generic facts of different concepts from GenericsKB~(details of generic fact filtering and sampling can refer to Appendix~\ref{details:fact_filtering}).

-\subsection{Dataset Construction}
+\subsection{Dataset construction}

 To construct the whole dataset, and inspired by previous works~\cite{wang2022self,xu2023wizardlm}, we choose GPT-4~\cite{achiam2023gpt} as our data annotator.
 The API we used is \texttt{gpt-4-1106-preview}.